Ashley K. Whelan, LPCC, holistic trauma therapist and EMDR therapist in Carmel, CA

 How do I know if we're a good fit?

-My work tends to resonate with women who are incredibly self-aware and know all of the things but find it hard to really integrate and embody the change they’re seeking.
-A willingness to slow down and get curious about what's happening for you, without over-thinking it, will go a long way in this process.
+My work tends to resonate with women who are incredibly self-aware — who know all of the things but find it hard to truly integrate and embody the change they're seeking.
+A willingness to slow down and get curious about what's happening for you, without overthinking it, will go a long way in this process.

-The best way to find out if we're a fit is to book a 20-minute consultation.
-There's no pressure to schedule an appointment or work together during the meeting — it’s just a conversation.
-I’m not salesy when it comes to my services and actually encourage people to sit and think about things after the consultation before moving forward.
+The best way to find out is to book a free 20-minute consultation.
+There's no pressure to schedule or move forward — it's just a conversation.
+I encourage people to sit with things after the consultation before deciding.

 What does a first session look like?